Avinash-VN/MyProjects/Data_Analysis/ReadMe.md

 ---

-Thank you for exploring our project on Toyota Corolla price trend analysis and prediction.
-We hope you find the insights and predictions useful.
+Thank you for exploring my project on Toyota Corolla price trend analysis and prediction.
+I hope you find the insights and predictions useful.